-This Forum has been assembled to help shape procurement approaches in the region.
+This Theme Group has been assembled to help shape procurement approaches in the region.

 Growth in demand for construction coupled with supply-side problems - such as skills shortages - mean that procurement remains a major issue in the region.
 Selecting the most appropriate design and construction team is a vital element of project success.

-CE Midlands has charged its Procurement Forum with investigating emerging market conditions and helping to shape future approaches to the procurement of construction products and services, not just by clients but by customers along the entire supply chain.
+CE Midlands has charged its Procurement Theme Group with investigating emerging market conditions and helping to shape future approaches to the procurement of construction products and services, not just by clients but by customers along the entire supply chain.

 An informed and proactive community of interest, sharing ideas and learning, and supporting the adoption of best practice in the procurement of construction products and services from highly effective supply systems in the region